-If you have questions, feel free to visit our office located in the Student Center, 3rd Floor - Office 3200, call us at 601.979.2329, and/or email us at deanofstudents@jsums.edu.
-We wish you the best of luck as you embark on your journey at Jackson State University.
+If you have questions, feel free to visit our office located in the Student Center, 3^{rd} Floor - Office 3200, call us at 601.979.2329, and/or email us at deanofstudents@jsums.edu.
+We wish you well throughout your collegiate journey at Jackson State University.